IAIA25 Sessions

 Conference Topic: G13.
 Social impact assessment

 Involuntary resettlement frequently leads to resettled households not only losing their homes, their sense of community, their graves and cultural artefacts, but also their livelihoods.
-This session explores lessons learned from post-resettlement livelihood restoration efforts.
+This session explores lessons learned from post-resettlement livelihood restoration efforts, whether the involuntary resettlement was due to urban expansion, natural disasters or project-induced displacement.

 Acceptance Status: approve